polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 Even though AES has low bit strength, it's still considered one of the strongest forms of cryptography that exists, assuming you use it *correctly*.
-For the record, this library does *not* use the built in AES library from .Net, which has several security issues, due to the way it handles padding, among other things - Neither does this library simply convert strings to `byte[]` arrays using `Encoding.UTF.GetBytes`, which *significantly* reduces entropy, and makes your message easily cracked by a malicious agent with some resources.
+For the record, this library does *not* use the built in AES library from .Net, which has several security issues, due to the way it handles padding among other things - Neither does this library simply convert strings to `byte[]` arrays using `Encoding.UTF.GetBytes`, which *significantly* reduces entropy, and makes your message easily cracked by a malicious agent with some resources.
 Instead Magic uses Bouncy Castle, which does not have these security holes, in addition